 provide them fair wages for their efforts, aid skill development and spread awareness about handmade products.
 The corporate will be able to track its social impact through a live tracker that displays the number of days of employment

 they have been able to generate.

-If you are interested in installing a bioscope in your workplace, do reach out to us at +91 80 4165 0037 or email us at
+If you are interested in installing a bioscope in your workplace, email us at

 It is one thing to preach about transparency, but we believe in practicing it internally, as well.
 It is the only way we can hold ourselves accountable to the standards we have set.
 At Habba, we have instituted a policy to conduct a multi stakeholder external audit on an annual basis.
 The panel will be led by experts in the field of social impact, artisan development, leaders from the communities we work with, as well as some of our loyal customers.
 The objective of the audit is to present and evaluate our policies and results on honest pricing, profit share, and our hand-over-heart certification.
 The structure we propose to follow is as below –

 - Prior to the audit, Habba will compile all data pertaining to honest pricing and hand-over-heart percentage calculations for new partners on-boarded during the past year.